wkolowski/Type-Theory-Wishlist/README.md

 - [Sections in Coq](https://coq.inria.fr/refman/language/core/sections.html)

 TODO:
-- Maybe `section`s (and other such groupings too) should end with the `end` keyword?
-- Maybe we should be able to name `mutual` blocks?
+- Move the section on `section`s to the section on basic syntax (or to that on "advanced syntax").

 ## Refinement types <a id="refinements"></a> [↩](#toc)